 “It is time we stand up for what is right and support people who are being harmed.
 Every person on this planet has a right to be true to themselves, to love and be loved, and to be happy”.

-A couple of weeks ago, I was given the rare opportunity to sit down and have a chin-wag with a bona-fide fully fledged gay icon.
+A while back, I was given the rare opportunity to sit down and have a chin-wag with a bona-fide fully fledged gay icon.

 Considered one of the top ten rugby players in the world, Ben Cohen is a champion for equality and the Chief Executive of the Ben Cohen StandUp Foundation, an organization that works to combat the lifelong effects of bullying.
 He’s also a model in his spare time; as you do.

 I really wasn’t sure what to expect with my first meeting.
 Sportsmen are a bit out of my comfort zone and I always get a little bit gangly in the speech department when I’m in the company of good-looking men.
 Ask my husband.
 I’m like a muppet whenever he looks into my eyes.
 (Marriage saved).
 Now back to Mr Handsome.

 As it turns out, he’s one of the humblest people I’ve met in a long time.
 He appreciates all he’s achieved, the platform he’s been given and adores his wife and kids.
 Family is key to what he’s doing with his life.

 In November 2000, Cohen’s father Peter Cohen, was fatally injured while protecting an attack victim at the Eternity nightclub in Northampton which he managed.
 He died a month later from head injuries sustained in the assault.
 Three men were found guilty of violent conduct.

 Reflecting on how that particular time impacted his life and that of his family he knew that he wanted to make a difference.
 He was also alarmed as more and more stories of injustice emerged.